-- 4.8 In response to the evidence of significant impact to Cannock Chase SAC linked to increasing recreational pressures, the Cannock Chase SAC Partnership (composed of 6 Local Planning Authorities, Staffordshire County Council, Natural England, and a number of key stakeholders) was formalized under a Memorandum of Understanding in 2016.
-As Competent Authorities, local planning authorities have to ensure that policies in their Local Plans for new development does not lead to harm to the SAC.
-As such the SAC Partnership brings the planning authorities together, with other key stakeholders, to fulfil their duties to the SAC through a collaborative and coordinated approach.
-The MOU runs for 5 years (i.e. to 2021) after which it will be reviewed. - 4.9 A suite of Strategic Access Management and Monitoring Measures ('SAMMM') were identified which would be funded through financial contributions from new housing developments within 8km of the SAC (the zone within which most frequent visitors originated). - 4.10 In 2017 the Cannock Chase SAC stage 1 planning evidence base review was undertaken (Hoskin & Liley, 2017) to act as a 'health check' upon the SAMMM, to review the current situation, check if the SAMMM was still fit for purpose, and act as a platform for further work going forward.
-The 2017 review concluded that, in the short term, the SAMMM remained fit for purpose, with the scale of works within it sufficient to mitigate the current level and rate of housing growth within the Zol.
+- 4.13 A suite of Strategic Access Management and Monitoring Measures ('SAMMM') were identified which would be funded through financial contributions from new housing developments within 8km of the SAC (the zone within which most frequent visitors originated). - 4.14 In 2017 the Cannock Chase SAC stage 1 planning evidence base review was undertaken (Hoskin & Liley, 2017) to act as a 'health check' upon the SAMMM, to review the current situation, check if the SAMMM was still fit for purpose, and act as a platform for further work going forward.
+The 2017 review concluded that, in the short term, the SAMMM remained fit for purpose, with the scale of works within it sufficient to mitigate the current level and rate of housing growth within the zone of influence.
 However, it was recognised that in the medium to long term the SAMMM (if not reviewed and expanded) was unlikely to remain a robust approach to the mitigation of growing visitor impact due to a number of factors greatly increasing the scale and rate at which housing development was likely to grow within the zone of influence.